 Meanwhile, when factory equipment is replaced or re-designed, MRO parts and components can change and become obsolete.
 In these cases, resell, recycle or scrap the orphan parts.
 Brokerages can help in many cases by buying old parts and reselling them, oftentimes capturing some value for the plant.

 4. Vendor-managed services

-Vendors can be a quality partner in your MRO strategy.
+Vendors can be a quality partner in your MRO and spare parts inventory control strategy.
 Strong suppliers will often voluntarily stock inventories of parts with long lead times.
 Making use of this service, as long as deliveries are quick, will reduce needless inventory “insurance investments” and will help keep parts from wearing out on the factory shelf (since turnover for vendors is usually more frequent).

 Some suppliers also offer vending machines for common and/or routine parts.
 Wirelessly connected, these machines issue parts by smart card activation, improving and speeding MRO inventory control.
 By placing parts vending machines throughout plants where they’re most needed, technicians get parts faster and storeroom clerks reduce their workload.
 It’s impossible for technicians to perform their duties without a ready supply of parts.
 When those parts are planned, purchased and deployed with TCO in mind, the highest value is derived from equipment and personnel alike.